wmcdonald404/wmcdonald404.github.io/_posts/2025-05-02-jenkins-configuring-certificate-authority.md

 # How-to - Using a Kubernetes spec and Podman pods

 Now a more efficient, quicker method.
+Podman pods permit multiple containers to be initialised, akin to Kubernetes pods.
+Multiple containers can run in a pod in various modes.
+This includes the initContainer pattern which provides a run-once pattern to carry out initialisation steps prior to entering the normal container lifecycle.

+initContainer is an ideal mechanism to bootstrap things like certificates.

 1. Again, ensure you have a certificate for your proxy or ZTA infrastructure, see [Exporting Windows Certificates into WSL](https://wmcdonald404.co.uk/2024/05/19/windows-certificates-into-wsl.html), in the correct format (DER is required for JKS keystores)